 David’s recent work includes music for choir, string quartet and several song cycles, such as Memory of Place (which sets poetry by the York-based poet Daniela Nunnari and which has recently been issued on CD on the Meridian label).
 David’s choral work Fallen, originally composed for a performance in Canterbury Cathedral, was used in a documentary made for Sky Television and later became part of the Vestiges of Spirituality multimedia installation.

 In 2014 his work was heard around the UK and also as far afield as Hong Kong and the USA.
 A particular highlight was the premiere performance of the large-scale choral work Apocalypse, sung by The 24 under the direction of Robert Hollingworth on June 14th.

 In 2015 Strike was premiered in Hong Kong and Strata was recorded in the Czech Republic, for release on the Ablaze label; in 2016 Apocalypse was performed in Copenhagen by the Danish Radio Vocal Ensemble, and Late Music featured two new pieces: Hiraeth (for the Albany Piano Trio) and Breathless (for brass quintet).

 2017 saw the first American performance of Fallen and the premiere of The Dark Gate, a song cycle for Peyee Chen and Kate Ledger based on the words of David Vogel who perished at Auschwitz in 1944; Gentle (for soprano and marimba) was released on CD by PercusSing.
 In March 2018 the Delta Saxophone Quartet released a new recording of Swan.

 In 2018 David completed a large-scale collaborative project Music of a Thousand Breaths with poet Abi Curtis (performed in July amongst the extensive medieval wall paintings in Pickering Church which inspired them) and a major choral/orchestral setting of John Donne’s Holy Sonnets for the Oxford Harmonic Choir, which received its premiere performance in June 2019.
 2019 also saw the first performance of Rendez-vous for saxophone quartet and film, part of the Delta Sax Quartet's Arts Council Funded 'Project Flix'.

-In 2016 David successfully completed PhD in Composition at University of York (supervised by Prof. Roger Marsh) and is Director of Music at York St John University.
-He is currently a Director of York's Late Music concert series.
+In 2016 David successfully completed PhD in Composition at University of York (supervised by Prof. Roger Marsh) and is Associate Professor of Composition at York St John University and Musical Director of York Railway Institute Band.